Krzysztofe/Krzysztofe/README.md

 </p>

 Within my repository, you will find a various projects containing exercises.
-Among them, I would like to highlight my two most significant projects, which are pined up below.
+Among them, I would like to highlight my two projects, which are pined up below.

 The first project is <b>"Laboratory Lab" - React, TS </b>.
 It allows users to save, edit, and delete data related to chemical reactions.
 The data is stored in a <b>Firebase</b>.